juei-dev/adsbmonitor/README.md

 	- If position is not known by the primary receiver, the possible supplementary receiver position information is used

 - Receiver detailed information (per session)
-	- Distances / direction circle (like an antenna radiation pattern)
+	- Distances / direction circle (like an antenna radiation pattern) with RSSI information for each 18 degree increment (if that exact degree has been recorded) and red line per each quadrant for maximum distances
 	- Minimum altitude / distance graph

 ---

 Feel free to use or modify this to your own needs - there's no guarantee that this would be updated over the time.

 Juho

 ---

+### Examples

 Example (Nov 1st 2021) without weather:
 ![Example screenshot](https://github.com/juei-dev/adsbmonitor/blob/main/screenshots/example_screenshot.jpg?raw=true)